 - Provide training in the comprehensive care of women across their lifespans.

 - Train practitioners in research, teaching, health administration and policy in women's health.

 - Respond to the needs of residents, fellows, faculty and volunteer staff in regard to their work on women's health issues at Cedars-Sinai and in the community.

 The Barbra Streisand Women's Heart Center, part of the Smidt Heart Institute, plays a leading role in identifying female-pattern heart disease, developing new diagnostic tools and advancing specialized care for women.

 Two fellow positions are available each academic year for the one-year fellowship, which is not accredited by the Accreditation Council for Graduate Medical Education.
 Selected fellows can be invited to complete a second year.

 (l. to r.)
-The expert team at the Cedars-Sinai Heart Institute includes Jennifer Van Eyk, PhD; Puja K. Mehta, MD, FACC; Roberta Gottlieb, MD; C, Noel Bairey Merz, MD, FACC, FAHA, director of the Barbra Streisand Women's Heart Center; Chrisandra Shufelt, MD, MS, NCMP, FACP, associated director of the Heart Center; Talya Waldman, MSN, WHNP-BC, NCMP; and Margo Minissian, PhDc, ACNP, CLS, AACC, FAHA.
+The expert team at the Smidt Heart Institute includes Jennifer Van Eyk, PhD; Puja K. Mehta, MD, FACC; Roberta Gottlieb, MD; C, Noel Bairey Merz, MD, FACC, FAHA, director of the Barbra Streisand Women's Heart Center; Chrisandra Shufelt, MD, MS, NCMP, FACP, associated director of the Heart Center; Talya Waldman, MSN, WHNP-BC, NCMP; and Margo Minissian, PhDc, ACNP, CLS, AACC, FAHA.